The homomorphism defect of an extended Levine-Tristram signature via twisted homology: Non-additivity of multivariate signature

-\begin{proof} As in the proof of Theorem \ref{functor} we just need to show that $\ker(\phi \circ k)$ is Lagrangian, where $k$ is the map induced by the inclusion of $D_n \times \{ 0 \} \sqcup D_n \times \{ 1 \}$ and $\phi$ is the map induced by the inclusion of the boundary in $X_\tau$.
-The subspace $\ker \phi$ is Lagrangian because it is the kernel of the inclusion of the boundary in a 3-manifold (this is a standard consequence of the Poincaré duality).
-Using the fact that $\partial X_\tau \setminus( D_n \sqcup D_n')$ is a union of cylinders with vanishing twisted homology modules (similarly to Lemma \ref{nondeg}), a standard Mayer-Vietoris argument shows that $k$ is an isomorphism.
+\begin{proof} With the notation of the proof of Theorem \ref{functor} we just need to show that $\ker(\varphi \circ k)$ is Lagrangian, where $k$ is the map induced by the inclusion of $D_n \times \{ 0 \} \sqcup D_n \times \{ 1 \}$ in $\partial X_\tau$ and $\varphi$ is the map induced by the inclusion of the boundary in $X_\tau$.
+The subspace $\ker \varphi$ is Lagrangian because it is the kernel of the inclusion of the boundary in a 3-manifold (this is a standard consequence of the Poincaré duality).
+Using the fact that $\partial X_\tau \setminus( D_n \sqcup D_n')$ is a union of cylinders and tori with vanishing twisted homology modules (similarly to the proof of Lemma \ref{nondeg} and Lemma \ref{zero}), a standard Mayer-Vietoris argument shows that $k$ is an isomorphism.
 This concludes the proof.

 \end{proof}

 Since the form on $(-H_1(D_n;\C^{\psi_c, \omega})) \oplus H_1 (D_{n'};\C^{\psi_{c'}, \omega}) $ is skew-Hermitian and non-degenerate the dimension of $\mathscr{F}_\omega(\tau) $ is half the dimension of which is equal to $ (n-1)+(n'-1). $